gchq/CyberChef/README.md

      - You can save the output to a file at any time or load a file by dragging and dropping it into the input field.
 Files up to around 2GB are supported (depending on your browser), however some operations may take a very long time to run over this much data.
  - CyberChef is entirely client-side
      - It should be noted that none of your recipe configuration or input (either text or files) is ever sent to the CyberChef web server - all processing is carried out within your browser, on your own computer.
-     - Due to this feature, CyberChef can be compiled into a single HTML file.
-You can download this file and drop it into a virtual machine, share it with other people, or use it independently on your local machine.
+     - Due to this feature, CyberChef can be downloaded and run locally.
+You can use the link in the top left corner of the app to download a full copy of CyberChef and drop it into a virtual machine, share it with other people, or host it in a closed network.

 ## Browser support